lablup/beps/drafts/BEP1003-define-test-scenarios-verifying-agent-functionality.md

         * `network_name`: `"busy-network-C"`
 * **Then**:
     * The `destroy_local_network` method raises an exception
-    * AND The Docker network `"busy-network-C"` still exists in the Docker environment.
+    * The Docker network `"busy-network-C"` still exists in the Docker environment.
-    * AND The container(s) connected to `"busy-network-C"` remain running and connected.
+    * The container(s) connected to `"busy-network-C"` remain running and connected.